 The opportunity for MPs to ask questions is an important dimension of the accountability of government.
 Question time became a regular part of daily business in 1962.
 At the beginning of each sitting day MPs can ask 12 questions (distributed proportionately among the parties) of ministers about their areas of responsibility.
 Ministers have a few hours to prepare a reply, usually with the assistance of their departments.
 MPs can follow up with supplementary questions.
 They also ask many thousands of written questions each year, which ministers must answer in writing within six working days.
 These are published on the Parliament website.

 Debates in the House can involve the trading of brutal, scathing and sometimes witty insults between parties.
-Former Prime Minister Robert Muldoon once described Labour leader Bill Rowling as ‘a shiver looking for a spine to run down’.
-When Muldoon was knighted in 1984, Prime Minister David Lange quipped (in reference to Muldoon’s stature) that ‘after a very long year, we’ve got a very short knight’.
+Prime Minister Robert Muldoon once described Labour leader Bill Rowling as ‘a shiver looking for a spine to run down’.
+When Muldoon was knighted in 1984 after losing office earlier in the year, Prime Minister David Lange quipped (in reference to Muldoon’s stature) that ‘after a very long year, we’ve got a very short knight’.
 In the 2000s some memorable witticisms included Deputy Prime Minister Michael Cullen’s remark that New Zealand First Leader Winston Peters was ‘the blowfly of New Zealand politics’, and UnitedFuture leader Peter Dunne’s comment that the Green Party had ‘never yet found a drug they’re not in favour of’.1

 Select committees are a prominent feature of New Zealand’s Parliament.
 Apart from cabinet ministers, all MPs serve on select committees.
 Ministers attend when committees consider bills they are responsible for, and appear as witnesses in relation to their departmental spending.